Vincent Bugliosi: Method of writing

 Bugliosi did not own a computer and at one time did all his research through library microfilm archives.
 In his later years, he relied on his virtual secretary, Rosemary Newton, to help with these tasks.
 He also wrote his books entirely by hand, with Newton later transcribing his long-hand texts.

 Personal life

-Bugliosi and his wife, Gail, had two children: a daughter, Wendy, and a son, Vince Jr. Although raised Catholic, Bugliosi said later in life that he was an agnostic, although he was open to the ideas of deism.
+Bugliosi and his wife, Gail, had two children.
+Although raised Catholic, Bugliosi said later in life that he was an agnostic but was also open to the ideas of deism.